”The Silent Sentinel”

 She then turned her gaze to the downcast toys scattered all over the floor: one teddy bear with mat fur and the other one with shabby clothes.
 The doll lay face down over the floor’s dusty, old tiles.
 They were tangible remnants of Maya’s childhood—something that narrated the story of a life unfulfilled, a life that was supposed to have been so full of promise.

-Anya’s heart ached with the memory of the laughter that had once filled this room.
-Maya’s laughter had been her greatest source of joy—an ever-present song that sweetened all her days.
-Now all one heard was the ticking of the clock, a relentless stoker of time.
+Anya’s heart ached with the memory of the laughter that once filled this room.
+Maya’s laughter had been her greatest source of joy—an ever-present melody that sweetened all her days.
+Now, all that could be heard was the ticking of the clock, a relentless reminder of the passage of time.

 Any swung over to the window and gazed out into the compiled.
 She could make out the swing set where Maya had earlier spent past her time.
 The way the swings were dull and hanging motionless seemed in contrast to the joyful activity this part had seen earlier.